 Getting to Milos

-Chances are if you’re visiting the island of Milos, you’ll be arriving by ferry.
-There is an airport in Milos but it only services routes to and from Athens and flight costs are much higher than ferry tickets whether you’re coming from another island or Athens.
+Chances are if you’re visiting the Milos, you’ll be arriving by ferry.
+There is an airport on the island but it only services routes to and from Athens and flight costs are much higher than ferry tickets whether you’re coming from another island or the Greek capital.

 There are different ferry options depending on where you’re coming from, and costs can range from around €40-100 for a ferry ticket depending on the speed of the ferry.
 You can check ferry prices here.